mitdbg/datascienceclass/lab_6/README.md

   - Each worker node has 2 CPUs and 8 GiB of memory
   - Two of the worker nodes (4 CPUs total) will run your code
   - The other two worker nodes (also 4 CPUs total) will run your rival's code
-- Each worker node has 4 GiB of available for Ray's Object Store
+- Each worker node has 4 GiB of memory available for Ray's Object Store
 - Each worker node has 64 GiB of disk

 **Gameplay:** The game is played between two players, you and the "rival".
 Each player controls 4 Ray Actors -- i.e. stateful classes with functions -- and each Actor runs on a single CPU.
 (Your Actors are the classes `Fedaykin1`, `Fedaykin2`, `Fedaykin3`, and `Fedaykin4` in the `dune/dune_game.py` file.)